 If you have been seriously injured or a loved one has been killed in a crash with a commercial semi-truck, it is vital that you make an effort to find the best possible attorney to represent you in your claim for compensation.

 Personal injury law firms usually offer free consultations.
 During your initial consultation, you will have the opportunity to explain your case and ask the lawyer questions.
 Before making a decision to hire an attorney, try to get answers to the following questions:

 How Much Experience Do They Have?

 Your attorney’s experience—or lack thereof—could make or break your case.
-In general, legal offices that have more experience fighting semi-truck claims are more likely to get their clients positive results.
+In general, legal offices that have more experience fighting auto claims are more likely to get their clients positive results.
 Crashes involving semi-trucks are not the same as other types of motor vehicle collisions.
 You want a law firm that has successfully resolved dozens of semi-truck crash claims.

 What Are Their Areas of Specialization?

-While few lawyers exclusively represent semi-truck accident victims, the firm may have a dedicated commercial vehicle accident practice area.
+While few lawyers exclusively represent semi-truck accident victims, the firm may have a dedicated commercial vehicle wreck practice area.
 Hiring an attorney who specializes in semi-truck accidents could bolster your chances of success since they will know how to approach your case without needing to research the trucking industry’s legal peculiarities.

 Conversely, even highly experienced attorneys who primarily handle other personal injury cases—such as premises liability claims—may not understand the intricacies of truck accident cases.

 Semi-truck accident claims revolve around evidence—evidence that your attorney should know how to collect, analyze, and assess.
 If you have already begun collecting evidence, ask the lawyer about the following: